CameronCombs578/Knowledge-Base-Combs/content/australia-habitats-animals/australia-reptiles.md

 ---
-title: Reptiles' Habitats and Adaptations in the Americas
+title: Reptiles' Habitats and Adaptations in Australia
 ---
 ---
 date: 2025-10-1